 The Internal Displacement Monitoring Centre (IDMC) monitors internal displacement due to conflict or human rights abuses worldwide.
-The IDMC’s 2017 Global Report on Internal Displacement states that in 2016, 31.1 million people were newly internally displaced due to violence, conflict and disasters.
+The IDMC’s 2020 Global Report on Internal Displacement states that conflict and disasters triggered 33.4 million new internal displacements across 145 countries and territories in 2019.

 A stateless person is someone who does not have a nationality recognised by any country.
 Stateless persons have great difficulty crossing borders and are often marginalized, not having equal access to health care and opportunities in work and education.Some examples are: